+MRS. MARTHA DEWOLFE.
 50c. a box, 6 for \$2.50, trial size, 25c.
 At all dealers or sent postpaid by Fruita-tives Limited, Ottawa.

-SKEENA LAND DISTRICT-DISTRICT OF COAST, RANGE 4.
+COAST, RANGE 4.

-TAKE NOTICE that Frederick Bradshaw, of Tonopah, Nevada, occupation mine manager, intends to apply for permission to purchase the following described lands:
+TAKE NOTICE that Frederick Bradshaw, of Tonopah, Nevada, occupation mine manourchase the following described lands: thence south 20 chains more or ommencement, containing forty acres more or less.

-commencing at a post planted about 900 feet easterly from the northwest corner of Lot 40, Range 4, Coast District; 20 chains; thence west 20 thence south 20 chains more or shore of Surf Inlet, thence shore line to the place of containing forty acres more or less.
 February 18, 1916.